Luzkan/smells/content/smells/uncommunicative-name.md

 - Unambiguous Names,
 - Names Should Describe Side-Effects

-Martin Fowler added this smell under the name _"Mysterious Name"_ in his third edition of the Refactoring book, saying that a good name, with a lot of thought put into its definition, can save hours of incomprehensibility problems later.
-He says that names should clearly communicate what they do and how to use them.
+Martin Fowler added this smell under the name _"Mysterious Name"_ in his third edition of the Refactoring book, saying that a good name, with much thought put into its definition, can save hours of incomprehensibility problems later.
+He says that titles should communicate what they do and how to use them.

 ### Causation

 People tend not to return to the names of the variables or methods that they have already declared.
-Usually it is the best they can come up with at the declaration moment, but maybe later on there could have been a much better name for the thing thought of.
-The names could also be just short, and the developer could be afraid of making it longer and thus cutting off the meaning potential.
+Usually, it is the best they can come up with at the declaration moment, but maybe later on, there could have been a much better name for the thing thought of.
+The names could also be short, and the developer could be afraid of making them longer, thus cutting off the meaning potential.

 ### Problems

 #### **Comprehensibility**

-Good names are one of the most important factors that contribute to the Clean Code feeling.
-If developer can not relay on the naming of variables, methods and classes, it drastically reduced his ability to understand everything as a whole.
+Good names are one of the most critical factors contributing to the Clean Code feeling.
+If the developer can not rely on the naming of variables, methods, and classes, it drastically reduces his ability to understand everything.

 ### Examples